costastf/philips_hue_switch/README.md

 # Configuration

  Rename configuration_sample.json to configuration.json and edit accordingly.
-  Everything else should just work out of the box.
+ If the board used is a wemos D1 mini the pin should be set to gpio3 (D0) whereas if the board used is the esp8266-01s the pin should be set to 3 (RX) Everything else should just work out of the box.

 # Flashing micropython